 - Kiron can guide you, but you are not automatically admitted to a university.
 Admission requirements are still high and set by the universities.

 Kiron’s academic model has three overlapping phases: online, university transfer, offline.
 Every phase has different requirements that you need to fulfill.

 I. ONLINE PHASE:

-- Chose one of five study tracks
+- Chose a study track

 - Study on our virtual Kiron Campus